THINK ABOUT YOUR NEIGHBORHOOD

 - Who will have helpful skills and resources?

-- How will we help each other?
+- How will we connect and help each other?

 In major emergencies, about 90% of rescues are done by people who are not trained professionals.
 Get to know the people around you so you can help each other during an emergency.

-Build Connections With:
+Build Connections With

 - Your neighbors